Frequently asked questions for small business owners seeking to learn more about how to successfully apply for credit.

-For an SBA loan, borrowers will need to complete a loan application and provide business financial statements, cash flow projections, and tax returns, as well as a business license or certificate of doing business (“Fictitious Name Statement”).
+For an SBA loan, borrowers will need to complete a loan application and may have to provide business financial statements, cash flow projections, and tax returns, as well as a business license or certificate of doing business ("Fictitious Name Statement").
 Borrowers will also need to provide organizational documents, such as articles of incorporation and EIN numbers.
 A Wells Fargo SBA Lending representative will provide you a complete checklist when you start the process.

 Please note when applying for a business line of credit, Wells Fargo will offer the product that is a better fit for your business and your credit needs.
 The two main lines of credit are: Wells Fargo BusinessLine® Line of Credit and Wells Fargo Small Business Advantage® Line of Credit.
 The latter is an unsecured line of credit, partially guaranteed by the Small Business Administration.

 3. How important is my personal credit history?